Code-Institute-Submissions/GurraT-LittleS/README.md

 ### Step 9.
 Run Html-revalidation on index.html code
 ####

+### Step 10.
+Copied updated change in header, subsection and footer to aboutthebuilding.html and profilepage.html

+### Step 11.
+Run CSS-validation on style.css

+### Step 12.
+Pushed code to GITHUB to see if validation work

 <!--
 1. At early stage lighthouse and google inspections tool will be used, to assure for good and stable design -check
 2. After assuring stable visual appealing design the commited code will be deployed through GITHUB masterbranch, -check